 The best managers have a feel for fostering talent, equipping their teams with the tools they need to succeed, and building a team that’s better than the sum of its parts.
 These skills are not born so it’s your job to cultivate these in yourself.
 Your leader can be an invaluable resource in helping you develop these skills, as can your direct reports.
 Be transparent with both that their input is welcome regarding your ability to manage effectively.

 Employees who have regular 1:1 check-ins with their managers are 3x more likely to be engaged, so be sure to make time with everyone on your team.
 Use 1:1s to connect with your direct reports on a personal level, set your expectations for work, and check in on critical projects.
-As a remote manager, you should be more concerned with outcomes than with hours worked – use 1:1s to set that tone.
+As a remote engineering manager, you should be more concerned with outcomes than with hours worked – use 1:1s to set that tone.

 Communication takes more energy in a remote environment.
 There are fewer opportunities for casual conversation around the water cooler where you could learn things about an employee like the names of their family or pets.
 Stay patient and budget enough time to get through everything you need to cover.
 It’ll be worth the extra time in the long run.